barseghyanartur/faker-file/docs/recipes.rst

 Create a EML file consisting of 3 DOCX files with dynamically generated content
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- 3 DOCX files in the EML archive.
+- 3 DOCX files in the EML email.
 - Content is generated dynamically.
 - Content is limited to 1024 chars.
 - Prefix the filenames in email with ``xxx_``.